-A Gliding Documentary Vote for my short film in this year’s My RØDE Reel between now and the end of July 2017.
-The context for making this film It’s that time of year again, the time for My RØDE Reel, a film competition which challenges filmmakers of all levels and abilities to put together a three minute short film on a theme of their choosing.
+It’s that time of year again, the time for My RØDE Reel, a film competition which challenges filmmakers of all levels and abilities to put together a three minute short film on a theme of their choosing.
 Last year I entered the competition with a short about my husband Ed’s running.
 We filmed it together in an afternoon up at the Lickey Hills in Worcestershire.
 We both enjoyed the process so much that I wanted to make a film again this year, too.

-My RØDE Reel 2016 The deadline for entries to RØDE’s ‘My RØDE Reel 2016′ competition has just passed, so I thought it a good time to reflect on my experience of entering a film competition.
+The deadline for entries to RØDE’s ‘My RØDE Reel 2016′ competition has just passed, so I thought it a good time to reflect on my experience of entering a film competition.
 True to form, I didn’t get around to filming and editing my short film until the 11th hour.
 Perfectionism was my main hurdle, as always, but there were a few other issues at play which meant I had to change my plans last minute.
 I think it’s been a good learning curve though, and so I wanted to write about and share my thoughts on the matter.